-Central Government policy on Public procurement includes leveraging government spending to support priority national and local outcomes for the public benefit.
-The National Procurement Policy Statement sets out the national priorities that all contracting authorities should have regard to in their procurement where it is relevant to the subject matter of the contract and it is proportionate to do so.
-As Contracting authorities we are considering the following social value outcomes alongside any additional local priorities:
+Central Government policy on public procurement includes leveraging government spending to support priority national and local outcomes for the public benefit.
+The National Procurement Policy Statement sets out the national priorities that all contracting authorities should have regard to in their procurement where it is relevant to the subject matter of the contract, and it is proportionate to do so.
+As Contracting Authorities, we are considering the following social value outcomes alongside any additional local priorities:

-- Creating new businesses, new jobs and new skills in the UK; - Improving supplier diversity, innovation and resilience; - Tackling climate change and reducing waste we look to understand and reduce negative sustainability impacts associated with our purchases and realise benefits.
+- Creating new businesses, new jobs and new skills in the UK; - Improving supplier diversity, innovation and resilience; - Tackling climate change and reducing waste achieving sustainable outcomes.
+In addition to supporting Defra group to meet its outcomes we look to understand and reduce negative sustainability impacts associated with our purchases and realise benefits.